aboundlessvoid/FMScoutFrameworkReborn/README.md

 			       select c).Take (100).ToList ();
 ```

-## Currently pending
-* Add Offsets for FM2016 OS X
-* Add a bunch of properties for the entities already implemented
-* Add a LOT of entities and properties for objects we have their main addresses for (look in 15.3.2 Windows version file)

 ## Contributing changes
-We need more devs and support!
-Imagine all the tools you could create for FM2014/FM2015/FM2016 if everything was already implemented!
-* Fork the project, make/test your changes and send a Pull Request!
-* Alternatively, bug reporting is vital!
-Use the Github's Issues page to do that!
+Since this is currently my personal attempt to establish a solid baseline that makes this library usable and useful for other tools to be built on top of it, I'm currently not looking for contributions until I have at least a clean state that successfully loads Players, Staff and Clubs with a sensible amount of implemented attributes.
+Once this is achieved, I'm happy about any contributions.

 ## License

-FMScoutFramework is released under the GNU General Public License v2.0
+FMScoutFramework Reborn is released under the GNU General Public License v2.0
 Please read the LICENSE file for a full version of the License